 COMMENT: The reason why I’m sharing this is simple: This cannot escalate to THIS.
 Because take a look at how much the US relies on Venezuela for oil imports in the Gulf Coast.
 Interesting.
 Venezuela is responsible for 10% of US oil imports.
 But that’s not the actual problem, so where’s the real problem?
 Follow my lead.
 I’m assuming you already know that Trump has a history of increasing sanctions if the country doesn’t shift its actions, but if sanctions are also making oil prices rise then all global markets take a hit as consequence.
 For example, since America has a lot of influence in international markets, it can “forbid” other countries of dealing with Venezuela (remember Trump’s threats towards China because of North Korea?) resulting in fewer oil brands globally, which would obviously increase demand to these remaining oil exporters which ultimately, would raise the price of oil globally.
 Bad Domino effect.
 This is why this is important.
 A few sanctions can change the whole economy really fast because oil price changes have a heavy impact on the economy.

-HEADLINE: China to use ‘All Means necessary’ to Defend Against Trump ‘Protectionism’
+HEADLINE: China to use ‘All Means necessary’ to Fight Trump ‘Protectionism’

 PUBLISHER: The Washington Post